<< Yesterday

 "I don't compare 'em, I just catch 'em."- Giants outfielder Willie Mays

 With one out in the eighth and a runner on third base in a 1-1 tied game, Willie Mays makes an incredible catch of Carl Furillo's drive to deep centerfield and then turns counterclockwise to throw a perfect strike to home to nail a surprised Billy Cox at home to complete the double play.
-Some believe the catch inspires the team's incredible comeback from an 11½ game deficit to win the National League pennant.
+Some believe the catch inspired the team's incredible comeback from an 11½ game deficit to win the National League pennant.

 1954 The Orioles lose their 27th consecutive game as the visiting team in Cleveland with a 3-1 nightcap loss to the Indians.
 The record losing streak on the road against one opponent started in August two seasons ago, when the franchise played as the St. Louis Browns.